Why Is Your Dog Suddenly Clingy and Anxious? Causes, Signs, and What to Do

 Create a safe space.
 Designate a quiet, comfortable area in your home where your dog can retreat when they feel overwhelmed.
 A crate with a familiar blanket, or a cozy corner with their bed, can function as a calming sanctuary — especially during loud events like storms.

 Avoid inadvertently reinforcing anxiety.
 It can feel natural to offer endless reassurance when your dog is distressed, but over-comforting an anxious dog can sometimes reinforce the behavior.
-Instead, try to project calm, confident energy and reward relaxed behavior rather than panicked behavior.
+Instead, project calm, confident energy and reward relaxed behavior rather than panicked behavior.

 Consider calming aids.
 Products like pheromone diffusers (such as Adaptil), calming wraps, or vet-approved supplements containing ingredients like L-theanine or melatonin may offer some relief for mildly anxious dogs.
 Always check with your vet before starting any new supplement.